-There's one more exception: if you are given food or shelter as a loan and need to pay it back, it won't count as in-kind income and shouldn't affect your SSI payment.
+There's one more exception: if you're given food or shelter as a loan and need to pay it back, it won't count as in-kind income and shouldn't affect your SSI payment.
 For details on the requirements for this exception, see our article on how loans of food and shelter affect SSI.

 The "one-third reduction rule" is applied if your situation meets both of the following conditions:

-Additional provisions can apply to children who receive SSI benefits as well as homeless adults and those residing in a medical institution.
+Additional provisions can apply to children who receive SSI benefits, as well as homeless adults and those residing in a medical institution.

-For information on income rules and financial eligibility for SSI, see our article on SSI income limits.
+For more information on income rules and financial eligibility for SSI, see our article on SSI income limits.

 Updated January 22, 2024